Products

 How Does Diabetes Impact Your Oral Health?

-More than 30 million Americans (9.4 percent) have diabetes and 84 million live with prediabetes.
-By definition, diabetes (diabetes mellitus) is a group of serious diseases that result in high blood sugar (glucose).
+34.8 million Americans (11.6 percent) have diabetes, and 97.6 million adults live with prediabetes.1 By definition, diabetes (diabetes mellitus) is a group of serious diseases that result in high blood sugar (glucose).

 diabetes kit with blood sugar level detector over informative papers.jpg

-• Type II Diabetes — this type of diabetes is often diagnosed in adults and seniors.
-It occurs when the body no longer responds to insulin.
-Being overweight also puts you at a higher risk of developing Type II diabetes.
+• Type II Diabetes Often diagnosed in overweight adults and seniors; occurs when the body no longer responds to insulin

 Centers for Disease Control (CDC)